ungerwoman/miamidayofcivichacking/README.md

 Use your skills to develop solutions that can help solve important societal issues.
 * Designers -
 Help us make open data relatable, so more people will use it and understand it.

+## Review our Code of Conduct
+Make the personal pledge to provide a safe space free from discrimination and harassment.
+[Read more here.](http://codefor.miami/code-of-conduct)

 ##  Get Started!